On Location

 Join Jennifer, Andrew, Nelson and their Cuban artist friends for an engaging community experience as well as a self-directed and contemplative creative time for you and your artistic expression.

-True to the requirements of a People-to-People General License with U.S. Treasury Department, CubaSeen Artist in Residency in Havana, focuses on educational exchanges with the Cuban people and recording their amazing lives with our cameras.
+True to the requirements of a People-to-People General License with U.S. Treasury Department, CubaSeen Artist in Residency in Havana, focuses on educational exchanges with the Cuban people and recording their amazing lives through our art.

 Additional Information